Knower Forever: Release and promotion

-Reception

-Knower Forever received positive reviews from music critics.
+Critical reception

+Knower Forever received positive reviews from music critics and, by Cole and Artadi's account, was commercially successful.
+According to the duo, "for the first time ever, we made a shitload of money from an album" thanks to the success of the Bandcamp campaign.

 Zoe Camp of Bandcamp Daily ranked Knower Forever among their best albums of the year, believing the duo "are certainly at home basking in muzak's creature comforts, from the hermetically sealed vocals of city pop to the tonal warmth of smooth jazz."
 James Rettig of Stereogum described it as "alternately squelching and smooth, and there are a whole lot of instruments backing Artadi as she talks some shit and pumps herself up."
 The same publication later included "I'm the President" in a "Best Songs of the Week" list, praising its "horn flourishes, a backing choir, and a completely wild song structure that leapfrogs from bass-driven funk to high school marching band to mind-bending free jazz."

 James Sissler of Live for Live Music praised its variety, noting its switches from "aggressively funky and unashamedly silly" to "breathtaking melodies and epic orchestration".
 Writers of Song Bar called the record a "jazz-funk tour de force LP of outstanding musicianship, infinite energy, humour and invention", and praised the duo and supporting band.
 Tony Wolski of The Armed called Knower Forever one of his favorite albums of the year, stating that "It’s no secret that Louis Cole is an absolute force on drums.
 But Genevieve Artadi is the unsung MVP of this, making effortless melodies that get stuck in your head for days out of such unprecious, understated staccato utterances."

-The duo revealed that "for the first time ever, we made a shitload of money from an album" thanks to the success of the Bandcamp campaign.